Search this site

 ASP Technology

 The Aerodynamic Separation Process (ASP) is Klydon's proprietary technology for separating components of a gas mixture or different isotopes of a specific gaseous compound based on the mass difference of the gas components or the isotopes.
 This is achieved by a high-speed centrifugal rotation of the said gas mixture or isotope mixture where the separation obtained is the net effect of the centrifugal forces and the versatility in deployment of Stokes forces acting on the mass particle.
-A lesser-known embodiment of the principles of centrifugal separation is the stationary wall centrifuge that has no moving mechanical parts.
-ASP principles relates to a device for the separation of gas components and isotopic species, which utilizes novel extensions to the genesis concepts of the stationary wall centrifuge that is in the public domain.

 Competitive Edge